 D Ödeme was founded on 4 June 2015 and operates as a payment services provider offering payment gateway and e-money services.
 D Ödeme obtained its operational licence from Banking Regulation and Supervision Agency of Turkey ("BRSA") on 20 February 2016.
 D Ödeme commenced its first payment service transaction on 15 June 2016.
 D Ödeme launched Hepsipay Cüzdanım (Wallet) in June 2021, an embedded digital wallet product on Hepsiburada platform.

-D Fast was founded on 26 February 2016 and operates as a cargo and logistic firm which provides last mile delivery services to the customers of Hepsiburada and other e-commerce websites.
-D Fast has reached 81 city coverage in Turkey as of 31 December 2021.
+D Fast was founded on 26 February 2016 and operates as a cargo and logistic firm which provides last mile delivery services to the customers of Hepsiburada and other customers.